Policy 5307 - Data Sanitization Policy

 Responsible Office: Property Officer

-In compliance with the Office of Information Technology, (IT-POL-003) and Louisiana Property Assistance Agency, the university has adopted the following policy related to the removal of security sensitive data from computer storage devices.
+In compliance with the Office of Technology Services (IT STD 1-17), the University has adopted the following policy related to the removal of security-sensitive data from computer storage devices and electronic media.

-“Security-sensitive” refers to data that is confidential or protected from disclosure by either federal or state laws.
+Security-sensitive refers to data that are confidential or protected from disclosure by either federal or state laws.

-Each university department is responsible for removing security-sensitive data from its computer storage devices prior to completing a transfer.
-The following procedures will ensure that no sensitive data leaves the campus.
-Technical support is available from departmental computer technicians, Technical Services, and Computing Center personnel.
+Each University department is responsible for removing security-sensitive data from its computer storage and electronic media devices prior to completing a transfer.
+The following procedures are to be followed to comply with this policy.
+Technical support is available through the University Help Desk.

 - The department erases sensitive data before releasing the device.

-- Submit an Equipment Disposition Request using standard property procedures.
+- The Department submits an Equipment Disposition Request using standard property procedures.

-- A technician will execute a “disc wiper” program, removing all data on internal hard drive(s).
+- A technician will execute a “disc wiper” program, if necessary, removing all data on internal hard drive(s).
 The data sanitization will take place where the equipment is currently located or at the Computing Center before the equipment is surplused to the Property warehouse.